Docker-Tutorialz/docker-swarm-orchestration/README.md

 ## Docker Swarm Orchestration

 Just a basic overview about how you can create and  scale NGINX web application on Docker Swarm cluster.
+I am using a Docker Swarm cluster on VirtualBox environment to demonstrate the NGINX in action.

 ### `Create a NGINX web app to demonstrate the usage on Swarm`